SemanticMediaWiki/SemanticMetaTags/README.md

 the meta tags of an article with content generated from semantic annotations.

-This extension enables to automatically extend the HTML `<meta>` tags of an article with content generated from selected properties with:
+This extension enables to automatically extend the HTML `<meta>` tags of an article with content generated from selected properties for:

-- Standard tags being supported (e.g `meta name="keywords"`) as well as
+- Standard tags (e.g `meta name="keywords"`) as well as
 - [Summary card][tw] and [Open Graph][opg] protocol tags (e.g `meta property="og:title"`)

 ## Requirements